scilus/scilpy/docs/fibertube/DEMO.md

 ![Filtered intersections visualized in 3D](https://github.com/VincentBeaud/fibertube_tracking/assets/77688542/4bc75029-0d43-4664-8502-fd528e9d93f4)

 ### Fibertube metrics
 Before we get into tracking.
-Here is an overview of the metrics that we saved in `metrics.txt`:
+Here is an overview of the metrics that we saved in `metrics.txt`.
+They are all expressed in mm:

 - `min_external_distance`: Smallest distance separating two fibertubes, outside their diameter.
 - `max_voxel_anisotropic`: Diagonal vector of the largest possible anisotropic voxel that would not intersect two fibertubes.